 Usually, dogs get a release of extra energy through playing, exercise and walks.
 When you haven’t spared enough time to play and exercise your dog, he might get bored.
 This leaves him energetic and he will engage in inappropriate behaviors to distract himself.

 It could help if you left your dog some rotating toys to play with when you are gone.
-You can spend exercise time to train him how to play to avoid boredom.
+You can spend exercise time to train him on how to play to avoid boredom.
 When your puppy is occupied, it is unlikely for him to eat his poop.

 6. Learned behavior